 He studied theatre organ with the late John Ferguson of Indianapolis, who was recognized worldwide for his skills teaching the art of the theatre organ.
 His classical piano studies were with Christine Freeman of Fort Wayne, Indiana.
 He earned a Bachelor of Fine Arts degree in Theatre Arts/Management from DePaul University in Chicago.

-He currently resides in Los Angeles, where he is President and Tonal Director of the Los Angeles Organ Company.
-He is in demand as an organ consultant, as well as a voicing specialist and tonal consultant for Allen Organs and is proud to be an Allen Artist, showcasing new Allen Organs in the US and beyond.
-He oversees the care of several notable theatre pipe organs and consults on instruments nationally.
+He currently resides in Los Angeles, where he is President of Mark Herman Music LLC, a provider of organ-related services and products.
+He is in demand as an organ consultant and project manager, as well as a voicing specialist and tonal consultant for Allen Organs and is proud to be an Allen Artist, showcasing new Allen Organs in the US and beyond